 - That the improvements achieved are ongoing.

-A judging panel of respected New Zealanders who are leaders in their fields will visit the finalists to see the case studies in action and speak with all involved.
-This panel will decide each of the category winners, the prize winner and winner of the Prime Minister's Supreme Award.
+The panel then visits the finalists to see the case studies in action and speak with all involved and decide each of the category winners, the prize winner and winner of the Prime Minister's Supreme Award.